-Mental Health First Aid for Military Members, Veterans, and their Families
+Mental Health First Aid: Military Members, Veterans, and their Families

 While military service often fosters resilience in individuals and families, some service members may experience mental health or substance use challenges.
-Thirty percent of active duty and reserve military personnel deployed in Iraq and Afghanistan have a mental health condition requiring treatment - about 730,000 men and women - with many experiencing post-traumatic stress disorder and major depression.
+Thirty percent of active duty and reserve military personnel deployed in Iraq and Afghanistan have a mental health condition requiring treatment - approximately 730,000 men and women, with many experiencing post-traumatic stress disorder and major depression.
 Sadly, less than 50 percent of returning veterans in need receive any mental health treatment.
-The U.S. Department of Veterans Affairs reports that approximately 22 veterans die by suicide every day.
+The Veterans Administration reports that approximately 22 veterans die by suicide every day.